Get out There and Live: Skills to Practice for Better Body Image

 So, what happens when our body image is at odds with our standards for physical appearance?
 The result is a poor or negative body image.
 A poor body image can strongly and negatively influence our self-esteem, our mood at any given moment, the activities in which we choose to participate, and with whom we choose to interact.

-Sadly, in our society poor body image is widespread among individuals of all ages affecting females and to a lesser degree, males.
-For people struggling with eating disorders the effects of a poor body image can be especially pronounced and debilitating.
+Sadly, in our society, poor body image is widespread among individuals of all ages, affecting females and, to a lesser degree, males.
+For people struggling with eating disorders, the effects of a poor body image can be especially pronounced and debilitating.

 Extreme body dissatisfaction and disturbances in the way one experiences his or her body are symptoms of eating disorders.
-These symptoms contribute to significant distress and negatively affect our perceptions of ourselves and willingness and ability to interact socially.
+These symptoms contribute to significant distress and negatively affect our perceptions of ourselves and our willingness and ability to interact socially.

 Overcoming the Thoughts and Feelings of Poor Body Image